Material Transfer Agreements

 A Material Transfer Agreement (MTA) is a legal contract that establishes the terms and conditions for transferring tangible research materials between the owner and recipient of those materials.
 MTAs are most often used for biological materials, such as plasmids, reagents, and cell lines; but they may also be used for other types of materials including chemical compounds and some types of software.
 There are three common types of MTA: transfer between academic or research institutions, transfer from academia to industry, and transfer from industry to academia; each requires different terms and conditions.

-If you need to put together an MTA, please contact the Technology Transfer Office (TTO) at TTO@usd.edu or at 605-677-6229.
+If you need to put together a MTA, please contact the Technology Transfer Office (TTO) at TTO@usd.edu or at 605-658-3768.

 If you plan to collaborate with a colleague or industry sponsor, you might want to consider putting together a collaboration agreement.
 Often, the best way to ensure a productive research partnership that is free of disputes is to put all the necessary details down on paper before the collaborative research begins.
 By knowing who will be responsible for what in advance, many disputes can be avoided.
-If you think you might need a collaboration agreement or if you need help putting together a sponsored research agreement, contact the Office of Research at email@example.com or at 605-677-5370, and we can help you determine what your next steps should be.
+If you think you might need a collaboration agreement or if you need help putting together a sponsored research agreement, contact the Office of Research by email at firstname.lastname@example.org, and we can help you determine what your next steps should be.